-Chicago’s dining scene is always evolving, with buzzy new spots opening their doors seemingly everyday.
-Looking for a guide to some of the hottest spots in town?
+Chicago’s dining scene is always evolving, with trending new spots opening their doors seemingly everyday.
+Looking for a guide to some of the hottest dining experiences in town?
 Here’s our ever-growing list of Chicago’s most buzzed-about restaurants, from the world’s only Michelin-starred brewery to one of the best new restaurants in America.

 Looking for the classics?
 Check out guide to essential Chicago restaurants.